 #2 on Our Health Guidelines List – Exercise Regularly

-Next to eating right, we really try to emphasize exercise for our residents.
+Next to eating right, A Paradise for Parents Health Guidelines try to emphasize exercise for our residents.
 We have a personal trainer who works with the residents who hire him.
 In addition, our caregivers and managers work with each resident for at least 15 minutes a day.

 Even the bedbound residents can perform some kind of exercise.
 For the healthier people, we’ve installed bars in our hallways.
 People can use them for leg lifts or to raise themselves out of their wheelchairs.
 We also take people on walks in our neighborhoods.
 Or encourage our residents to walk on the walking tracks we have behind each home.